 We may be subject to a variety of legal proceedings, liability claims or contract disputes.
 We engage in engineering and construction activities where design, construction or systems failures can result in substantial injury or damage.
 In addition, the nature of our business results in customers, subcontractors and suppliers occasionally presenting claims against us for recovery of costs they incurred in excess of what they expected to incur, or for which they believe they are not contractually liable.
 We have been and may in the future be named as a defendant in legal proceedings where parties may make a claim for damages or other remedies with respect to our projects or other matters.
 In proceedings when it is determined that we have liability, we may not be covered by insurance or, if covered, the dollar amount of these liabilities may exceed our policy limits.
 In addition, even where insurance is maintained for such exposure, the policies have deductibles resulting in our assuming exposure for a layer of coverage with respect to any such claims.
 Any liability not covered by our insurance, in excess of our insurance limits or, if covered by insurance but subject to a high deductible, could result in a significant loss for us, and reduce our cash available for operations.
 In other legal proceedings, liability claims or contract disputes, we may be covered by indemnification agreements which may at times be difficult to enforce.
-Even if enforceable, it may be difficult to recover under these agreements if the indemnifor does not have the ability to financially support the indemnity.
+Even if enforceable, it may be difficult to recover under these agreements if the indemnitor does not have the ability to financially support the indemnity.
 Litigation and regulatory proceedings are subject to inherent uncertainties, and unfavorable rulings could occur.
 If we were to receive an unfavorable ruling in a matter or fail to fully or promptly recover on any claims (including customer claims), our business and results of operations could be materially harmed for reasons such as a material adverse impact on our liquidity and financial results.
-In addition, litigation and other programs and partnering with organizations who are also focused on mitigating their own climate related risks, we recognize that there are inherent climate related risks wherever business is conducted.
-Access to clean water and reliable energy in the communities where we conduct our business is a priority and is not guaranteed.
-Any of these locations may be vulnerable to the adverse effects of climate change.
-For example, California, where we conduct a significant amount of business, has historically experienced, and is projected to continue to experience, climate-related events including drought and water scarcity, warmer temperatures, wildfires and air quality impacts and power shut-offs associated with wildfire prevention.
-Climate-related events, including the increasing frequency of extreme weather events and their impact on critical infrastructure in the U.S. and elsewhere, have the potential to disrupt our business, our third-party suppliers, and the business of our customers, and may cause us to experience higher attrition, losses and additional costs to maintain or resume operations.
+In addition, litigation and other proceedings may take up management's time and attention and take away from the time they are able to devote to other matters.